igomezv/igomezv.github.io/aboutme.md

 ### About this website

-This is a page to share my professional information and some personal notes on physics, mathematics, programming and related topics, in case anyone finds them useful.
+This is a page to share my professional information and some personal notes about physics, mathematics, programming and related topics, in case anyone finds them useful.

 ----------------------------